Biometric data as Hardware token for RWTH Single Sign-On (WebAuthn/FIDO2)

 4. Verification outside the Token Manager

-After you have clicked on Registration, a new window will open where you can Select a device for your passkey.
+After you have clicked on Registration, a new window will open where you can select a device for your passkey.

 The following guides describe how to conduct the verification on your device.